 Master Plan in Four Phases

-Improvements in our church include repair of the stained-glass windows, organ, pews, and steeple.
-Also planned are a new sound system, replacement of the steam heating pipes with a hot-water system, and other liturgical improvements.
+Improvements in our church included repair of the stained-glass windows, a new organ and choir space, refinishing the pews, and repairing the steeple.
+We also replaced the steam heating pipes with a hot-water system and made other liturgical improvements.

 Chuck Berendes, attorney, parish trustee, and chair of the Pastoral Council